whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 In fact, many white captives had to be _dragged away with their hands and feet tied_ to keep them from running back to the healthy culture they'd been able to experience!

-These healthy cultures were a major threat to colonial leaders, because their existence showed that it was possible to live in a respectful way, without a few people ruling over the rest, without rich and poor, corruption, and all the injustices that unhealthy cultures always experience.
+These healthy cultures were a major threat to colonial leaders, because they showed that it was possible to live in a respectful way, without a few people ruling over the rest, without rich and poor, corruption, and all the injustices that unhealthy cultures always experience.
 This explains why many European colonial leaders deliberately spread lies and hateful propaganda, such as calling people of healthy cultures devil-worshippers and savages.
 Many colonial leaders in North America also punished anybody who tried to run away to live with nearby healthy cultures.[xxx-lies my teacher told me|p107]

 ### Deep Respect, Even when Capturing Prisoners of War